 The Opportunities for the Forensic Accountants are growing at the rapid speed.
 According to the Indiaforensic Research, the Forensic Accountant Salary is growing since 2009.

 In India the formation of Serious Fraud Investigation Office was the boon for the Forensic Accountants.
 SFIO created enough awareness in the Indian regulators.
-Reserve Bank of India issued notification on forensic auditing.
+Reserve Bank of India issued notification on forensic auditing in 2009 and in the drive to reduce the Non Performing Assets, Bank Forensic Auditors are playing a key role.

 In the Indian context the Forensic Accountants are the most required in the wake of the growing frauds.
 The law enforcement officers are the experts of analyzing the fingerprints and the Narcotics but what about the digital evidence analysis.
 Very few know about it.

 It’s a thrill of hunt.
-Maurice E. Peloubet who coined the term Forensic Accountant in 1946 said that the preparation of financial statements has some but not all of the characteristics of forensic accounting.
+Maurice E. Peloubet who coined the term Forensic Accountant in 1946.

-This statement is enough for the chartered accountants in India to foray in this field.
+This statement is enough for the accountants in India to foray in this field.
 It is new child on the block.
-Both CBI and CID cops do the forensic accounting work.
+CBI, EOW and CID cops do the forensic accounting work.
 Until recently there was no separate community in India.
-But now movement of Indiaforensic community is gathering the pace.
+But now Certified Forensic Accounting Professionals have become a influential community in the country.

-The growing number of regulator and the administrative agencies will demand the services in the nature of forensic practice.
-Chartered Accountants are going to find themselves more involved in what is essentially a type of forensic practice.
+The growing number of regulators and the administrative agencies will demand the services in the nature of forensic practice.
+More Accountants are going to find themselves involved in what is essentially a type of forensic accounting practice.
 The changing nature of the Accounting and Auditing & assurance standards also confirms this.